thehapax/bitshares.foundation/worker.md

 multi-signature escrow setup with the independent BitShares Foundation.

-[Blockchain Projects BV](http://blockchainprojectsbv.com) has offered to handle the technical details lead quality assurance procedures.
+[Blockchain Projects BV](http://blockchainprojectsbv.com) has offered to handle the technical details and lead quality assurance procedures.

 ## Accounting